auremoser/mozsci/log/worklog.md

 * response to natasha and punt to steph for [open science in brazil](https://open.spotify.com/artist/6E8vZ5lkpXbXlkgHhbVJSl) initiatives
 * get feedback to ann marie on [ben chartoff](https://docs.google.com/spreadsheets/d/1y_J9EI_Grxd9omK-HivMZErixPaEvia7frHiOJ25zTY/edit?ts=5a15e21d#gid=0)

+## 13/16/17
+* attended the 2018 Ford Trends Summit, tweeted about esra'a
+* worked through email, checked in with christos about speaking at nyu in february
+* finalized fellows' workweek booking

 ## TODO